Ileices/AIOS-IO-Global/README.md

 ### Per-node Digests

-Each `Node` writes its task history to a unique log file named `digest_<node_id>.log`.
+Each `Node` writes its task history to a unique JSON-lines log file named `digest_<node_id>.log`.
 Use the `show-digest` CLI command to view logs for a cluster.